Auf einen Blick

 Electric vehicles (EVs) are set to reshape the automotive and mobility industries—faster than anticipated.
 Countries worldwide have already introduced ambitious green energy targets and supported the transition to EVs.
 Now, the Ukraine war has accelerated those efforts and prompted many Western governments to further reduce their dependence on Russian oil and gas.

-Charging infrastructure and services critical to the adoption of battery-powered EVs (BEVs) are a huge and strategic new business opportunity.
+EV charging infrastructure and services critical to the adoption of battery-powered EVs (BEVs) are a huge and strategic new business opportunity.
 Bain research shows revenue and profit pools for EV charging in Europe, the US, and China will grow dramatically by 2030 (see Figure 1).
-Importantly, these profit pools will differ by region, based on their location in the value chain and the charging occasion.
+Importantly, these profit pools will differ by region, based on their location in the EV charging value chain and the charging occasion.

-Electric vehicle charging will be a large and profitable market by 2030 in the US, EU, and China
+The EV charging market will be large and profitable by 2030 in the US, EU, and China

 Many market segments are still at an early stage and will take years to develop, so decisions and investments today will play a significant role in determining the long-term winners.
 However, leaders will need the ability to react flexibly as customer behaviors and regulations evolve.